UK Appliance Error Codes

 What does IE mean on a Samsung washing machine?+

-IE usually means water-level sensing fault.
-If it repeats after one safe retry, treat it as a persistent fault.
+IE usually means the washer cannot trust its water-level reading.
+If it repeats after one safe retry, treat it as a persistent sensing fault.

 How to fix IE on a Samsung washing machine?+

 Turn the machine off, unplug it, and allow the cycle to fully stop.
-Check externally accessible drain and inlet conditions to rule out obvious fill or drain restrictions.
+Check for oversudsing, trapped water, odd filling, and obvious hose issues, then try one short empty rinse or drain only if the water level looks normal.
 Stop and escalate if the code returns immediately.

 Why is IE happening on my Samsung washing machine?+

-The most common reasons are Water-level pressure sensor reading out of range, Pressure hose blockage or kink affecting sensor feedback, Loose or damaged wiring between sensor and control board.
+The most common reasons are a water-level pressure sensor fault, a blocked or kinked pressure hose, trapped foam, or a wiring problem affecting the sensor signal.
 Repeated returns usually mean the underlying component or system still needs attention.